CaraMcAvinchey/rock-paper-scissors/README.md

 <img width="275" alt="image" src="https://user-images.githubusercontent.com/97494262/167849603-6bea22df-28cf-45e4-a870-e22eb9ece4df.png">

 ### Footer
-- This footer includes links to the relevant social media sites for the Puzzle Exchange group and contact details.
+- This footer includes links to the relevant social media sites for game development group who created the site.
 The links will open to a new tab to allow easy navigation for the user.
-- First time users and returning users will be able to connect with members via social media or contact the organisers for further information.
+- First time users and returning users will be able to connect with players via social media.

 <img width="901" alt="image" src="https://user-images.githubusercontent.com/97494262/167850198-af95a596-40fd-4af2-9237-332680477b53.png">